 Healthcare consultants shepherd medical facilities, pharmaceutical companies, and insurance companies through transitions and updates to their practices.
 While their exact roles and responsibilities will vary based upon the client they are contracted with, it is largely up to a consultant to determine what a client needs, and thereby come up with what needs to be done to improve it.
 A consultant may specialize in a specific subcategory, such as IT or finance, but they will almost certainly work with a wide variety of clients in the course of their career.

 Some typical responsibilities for a healthcare consultant may include:

 - Developing a needs assessment with the client

 - Streamlining a client’s management structure and staffing

 - Upgrading a client’s IT and data-sharing capabilities

 - Introducing cost-effective and efficient new business models

-According to PayScale, healthcare consultants earn more than $75,000 a year.
-However, a report by George Washington University found that the average base salary surpassed $130,000 a year.
-There are many educational pathways to becoming a healthcare consultant, but most will have graduate-level education in the form of an MBA with a healthcare focus, MHA, or MPH.
-Work experience in related fields is at a premium for healthcare consultants, who are often primarily managing other managers.
-Specialized certifications might be required for technology clients, such as Epic, a healthcare software service.
+According to PayScale (Oct.
+2022), healthcare consultants earn over $80,233 a year, on average.
+There are many educational pathways to becoming a healthcare consultant, but most will have graduate-level education in the form of an MBA with a healthcare focus, and MHA, or an MPH.
+Work experience in related fields is at a premium for healthcare consultants, who are often primarily managing other managers in the course of their work.

+Certain specialized certifications with particular hardware and software clients (such as Epic, a healthcare software service) may be at a premium, depending upon a consultant’s focus.
 The National Society of Certified Healthcare Business Consultants (NSCHBC) is a professional organization that allows for networking, collaboration, and continuing education amongst healthcare consultants.
 It also offers pathways to professional certification.